hvitoi/tech-docs/os/linux/packages/core/mkinitcpio/mkinitcpio.md

 - Every time a kernel is installed or upgraded, a pacman hook automatically generates a `.preset` file
 - Presets for each kernel are stored at `/etc/mkinitcpio.d/`
-- /etc/mkinitcpio.d/
 - It's a list of information required to create initial ramdisk images
 - The preset is used so that manually specifying the various parameters is not needed when generating the image

-- `mkinitcpio install` and `mkinitcpio remove` are pacman hook script helpts to generate the preset file
+- `mkinitcpio install` and `mkinitcpio remove` are pacman hook script generate the preset file

 ```shell
 # Create preset file for a kernel